 community programs that help youth achieve a brighter future.
 The strategy

-recognizes that some youth, particularly those in underserved communities,
+recognizes that some youth, particularly those in marginalized and stigmatized

-often face barriers gaining access to opportunities and supports that would
+communities, often do not have access to opportunities and supports that would

 help them to be successful in life.

-2006, the Youth Opportunities Strategy was implemented in Toronto and Durham
+In 2006, the strategy was implemented in Toronto and Durham Region

-Region neighbourhoods.
-In 2007, the strategy is continuing in Toronto and
+neighbourhoods.
+In 2007, the strategy is continuing in Toronto and Durham

-Durham Region and has expanded to Ottawa, Hamilton, Windsor, London and
+Region and it expanded to London, Thunder Bay, Windsor, Ottawa and Hamilton.

 Summer Jobs for Youth Program

-The Summer Jobs for Youth Program provided 165 young people ages 15 to 18
+The Summer Jobs for Youth Program provides young people ages 15 to 18

-with the job readiness skills they need to build confidence and lead
+with the job readiness skills they need to build self-esteem and lead

 rewarding, productive lives.
-It includes pre-employment readiness supports,
+It includes pre-employment readiness, employment

-employment placements in a variety of fields including recreation, business
+placements and post-employment supports in a variety of fields including

 Youth in Policing Initiative

-The Youth in Policing Initiative provided opportunities for six youth
+The Youth in Policing Initiative provides opportunities for youth to work

-eight-week program strengthens relationships between youth and the police,
+strengthens relationships between youth and the police, enables young people

-enables young people to acquire an understanding of some aspects of policing
+to acquire an understanding of some aspects of policing, and encourages them

 Youth Outreach Worker Program

-The Youth Outreach Worker Program employs five outreach workers
+The Youth Outreach Worker Program employs 62 outreach workers year-round

-year-round to serve as advocates for hard-to-reach youth.
+to serve as mentors and advocates for hard-to-reach youth.
 Outreach workers

 ensure youth are aware of, and know how to access, a wide range of programs